majorgamerjay/to_our_future/src/vol_1_page_17.md

-My dad once told me this road was named Roman Road because there used to live a lot of Romaboos here in the 18th century despite the Roman's didn't exist at that.
+My dad once told me this road was named Roman Road because there used to live a lot of Romaboos here in the 18th century despite the Roman's didn't exist at that time.
 They praise their civilization, success and everything.

 Like how Weaboos and Koreaboos exist, Romaboos exist.
 I